-Students are required to complete individually an analyst report for one stock they select for the fund portfolio and present the report to the entire class on the scheduled date.
-Students are required to submit their analyst reports, including all supporting materials, and the presentation file to D2L Dropbox by 6:00 PM on the scheduled presentation date.
+Each student enrolled in FINC 4933/4933 is required to prepare individually an analyst report for one stock he/she selects for the fund portfolio and present the report to the entire class on the scheduled date.
+Students are required to submit their analyst reports, including all supporting materials, to the assigned D2L Dropbox by 6:00 PM on the scheduled presentation date.